lismar17/cs4412-project-lmart192/README.md

 Anderson, Crystal S, 'Global South Korea and the K-Pop Phenomenon' (28 Aug.
 2018), in Diedre Shauna Lynch (ed.), Oxford Research Encyclopedia of Literature (New York, NY, online edn, Oxford Academic, 31 Aug.
 2016 - ), https://doi.org/10.1093/acrefore/9780190201098.013.770, accessed 3 Apr.
 2026.

+Update M4:
+Addressed feedback with association and apriori rules returning empty cells: Association rules were not loading because "lift" was changed to "confidence", so the code could not find waht it was referencing.
+As lift is what holds the values, mistakenly using confidence prevented the data from appearing.
+After M3, I could not find the issue until requesting help from the tutoring center in reviewing my code.

+Addressed feedback with undefined x and y for decision trees:
+X = df[[
+    "Minutes Streamed Per Day",
+    "Number of Songs Liked",
+    "Discover Weekly Engagement (%)",
+    "Repeat Song Rate (%)"
+]]

+y = df["Behavior Cluster"]

+Justifying K=4:
+For the silhouette score, scores are low, and thus have a weak separation of clusters, remaining between ~0.17 and 0.22.
+While the highest score exists at k=8, the weak separation below 0.25 indicates that the dataset does not form strongly separated clusters.
+Along with this, higher k values risk over-segmentation, where clusters become too granular and lose meaningful interpretation.
+In comparison, a 4-cluster solution produces distinct and interpretable listener segments.
+It is optimal as it offers a balance between interpretation and clustering quality.

+With the elbow plot, we see a sharp drop from 2 to 4, with the points after that dropping at a slower rate.
+Therefore, 4 can be further argued to be a clear transition point, with five as a reasonable alternative, as it is only diminishing returns afterward.

+Cluster characterizations printed with the code in cell 165 so cluster characterizations are grounded in actual numbers.

+Cross-tabulation inserted in Geographical Context section.